code-for-charlottesville/LAJC-Wage-Theft-Data/README.md

   * Number of cases where DOLI took the employer to court (civil or criminal)

 5. **A figure or table to tell us about money recovered**

-                                                               i.
-Number/% of cases where DOLI recovered some money for the worker
+  * Number/% of cases where DOLI recovered some money for the worker

-                                                             ii.
-In cases where DOLI recovers some money, what’s the average/mean/modal amount recovered? (in terms of wages, interest, and wages-plus-interest).
+  * In cases where DOLI recovers some money, what’s the average/mean/modal amount recovered? (in terms of wages, interest, and wages-plus-interest).

-                                                           iii.
-If possible, I’d also like to see this data broken down by each year.
+  * If possible, I’d also like to see this data broken down by each year.
 (For example, if DOLI recovered all these wages in 2017 and recovered nothing in the other years, that’d be interesting to know).

-        Some way to make the data publicly accessible/searchable/manipulable
+6. **Some way to make the data publicly accessible/searchable/manipulable**, possibly through a web-based platform.

 ## How to Use GitHub
 ### If you are already familiar with GitHub (and Git)